RuiChang123/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> Python 2.7.11
+>> '''Python 2.7.11
->> I can use command line and type python.
+I can use command line and type python.
 The version number will show up.
+'''
 ---